 To do that, they surveyed 1,000 short-haul truck drivers about their financial situations and concerns, and then monitored accident logs for the following eight months.
 They found that drivers who were worried about their finances were more likely to have preventable accidents — a phenomenon costing their companies at least $1.3 million per year.

-That’s why more and more companies are investing in benefits that address financial planning and wealth management head on.
+That’s why more and more companies are looking beyond the benefits of offering retirement plans and other traditional benefits and investing in benefits that address financial planning and wealth management head on.
+That includes programs that provide employees with help in saving for retirement or building up an emergency fund.
 But, as Todd Feintuch and Ray Zick of the Wealth Management division of Seacoast Bank have witnessed firsthand, sometimes that investment alone isn’t enough.

 Companies may give employees access to a 401k with an employer match, for instance, but that’s no guarantee it will be universally maxed out.